Telecommunication-Telemedia-Assessment/SITI/README.md

 A command-line-based tool for Windows to calculate spatial information (SI) and temporal information (TI) according to ITU-T P.910.

+**:warning: This tool uses a legacy computation for SI/TI and is no longer being maintained.
+Please see https://github.com/VQEG/siti-tools for a reference implementation for SI/TI according to the latest version of ITU-T P.910.**

 ## Usage

 Use `bin/SITI.exe` to run the program under Windows.
 For Unix, please build it yourself.